-Reference should be made to each school Minibus Policy.
+Reference should be made to the Trust Vehicle Policy.

-4.15 Electrical Systems and Equipment
+3.16 Electrical Systems and Equipment

 The MAT maintains and services electrical systems and equipment in line with statutory guidance and best practice.
 Electrical systems (hard wiring) is periodically inspected every 5 years by a competent contractor and records maintained; any remedial works recommended are acted upon in a timely manner.